PERSONAL FINANCE

 Invest With Impact

 Examine how well your portfolio aligns with your personal values.
-For investors concerned about issues such as climate change, gender equality and access to education, investing in companies that focus on environmental, social and governance best practices can help generate positive financial returns while also driving positive change.
+For investors concerned about issues such as climate change, gender equality and access to education, investing in companies that focus on environmental, social and governance best practices can help generate positive financial returns while driving positive change.

-Plan Your Charitable and Holiday Giving
+Plan Your Charitable Giving

-When making your upcoming gifting plans, decide whether you want to give cash, appreciated securities, or give through the gift of volunteerism.Another option for giving back is participating in a donor-advised fund, which provides potential tax advantages while helping you support your favorite causes.
+When making your upcoming philanthropic plans, decide whether you want to give cash, appreciated securities, or give through the gift of volunteerism.Another option for giving back is participating in a donor-advised fund, which provides potential tax advantages while helping you support your favorite causes.
 If you’re more serious about creating a substantial structure and commitment, consider creating a family foundation in which you engage family members in your philanthropic goals.

-Contact Your Financial Advisor
+Review Your Financial Plan

 Disclosures